Last updated: March 2, 2023

 Here is the list of the benefits you could see from using cloud EDI:

-- A cloud-based integration platform (often referred to as iPaaS) is suitable for any integration needs whether it’s B2B integrations, A2A (application-to-application) integration, EDI integration with API.
+- A cloud-based integration platform (often referred to as iPaaS) is suitable for any integration needs, whether it’s B2B integrations, A2A (application-to-application) integration, or EDI integration with API.

 - It accelerates data mappings for quicker onboarding.